Designed for dyslexic readers

 Text-to-speech, read-along highlighting, and dyslexia-friendly typography designed around how dyslexic minds actually process text.

-Rise Bright helps children with dyslexia learn effectively through AI-powered adaptive learning designed around dyslexia reading science.
-Features include text-to-speech with word-by-word highlighting, the OpenDyslexic font, adjustable colour overlays, syllable breaking, phonics hints, and extended time on all tasks.
+Rise Bright helps children with dyslexia learn effectively through AI-powered adaptive learning grounded in current peer-reviewed dyslexia research.
+Features include text-to-speech with word-by-word highlighting, evidence-based clean sans-serif typography with generous spacing, soft cream reading backgrounds, a movable reading ruler, syllable breaking, phonics hints, and extended time on all tasks.
 Aligned with the Australian Curriculum for Foundation to Year 6.

 Updated February 2026